Bahubali: Renunciation

 After the fight, Bahubali was filled with disgust at the world and developed a desire for renunciation.
 Bahubali abandoned all possessions—kingdom, clothes, ornaments—to become a monk, and began meditating with great resolve to attain omniscience (kevala jnana).

 He is said to have meditated motionless in a standing posture (kayotsarga) for a year, during which time climbing plants grew around his legs.
 However, he was adamant and continued his practice unmindful of the vines, ants, and dust that enveloped his body.
 According to the Jain text Ādi purāṇa, on the last day of Bahubali's one year long fast, Bharata came in all humility to Bahubali and worshipped him with veneration and respect.
 A painful regret that he had been the cause of his elder brother's humiliation had been disturbing Bahubali's meditation; this was dispersed when Bharata worshipped him.
 Bahubali was then able to destroy the four kinds of inimical karmas, including the knowledge obscuring karma, and he attained omniscience (kevala jnana).
 He was now revered as an omniscient being (Kevali).
 Bahubali finally attained liberation (moksha) at Mount Kailasha and became a pure, liberated soul (siddha).
 As per texts, he was one of the first Digambara monks to have attained moksha in the present half-cycle of time.(Avasarpiṇī).

+Early images and museum collections

+Early depictions of Bahubali occur in South Indian and Deccan Jain art.
+Cave 4 at Badami includes a 7th–8th-century relief of Bahubali in the kayotsarga posture, identified by the creepers growing around his legs.
+At Ellora, the Jain caves include 9th-century reliefs of Bahubali; in Cave 32 he is shown with attendants removing vines from his legs, celestial figures above, and deer at his feet.

+The Metropolitan Museum of Art in New York holds a Chalukyan-period copper-alloy image of Bahubali from Karnataka, dated to the late 6th–7th century.
+The museum describes the 11.1 cm icon as the oldest Jain image in its collection and the earliest known representation of Bahubali in Jain art.

+A 14th-century basalt figure of Bahubali in the British Museum was exhibited in the United States in The Peaceful Liberators: Jain Art from India at the Los Angeles County Museum of Art, the Kimbell Art Museum, and the New Orleans Museum of Art.